twinslow/tn3270-bsc-bridge/README.md

 for RS-232/V.24 comms.
 The serial interface is synchronous, meaning there are clock signals for the transmit and receive data.

-This project, the TN3270 BSC bridgeis responsible for
+This project, the TN3270 BSC bridge is (or will be) responsible for --

 * Framing the 3270 datastream, received from the TN3270 server
 * Sending BSC frames to the dongle